 - Receiving your First Semester Schedule

-- An opportunity to talk to representatives from Financial Aid, Residence Life, Tutoring, Counseling, Career Services and more!
+- An opportunity to talk to representatives from Financial Aid, Residence Life, the Learning Centers, Counseling, Career Services and more!

 - Experiencing the excitement of NYC and downtown Manhattan!

 Further details about Orientation are available in your welcome packet and also on the Student Development and Campus Activities website.
 Once you are ready, please register for Orientation!
 We look forward to seeing you this summer!

 After your Summer Orientation experience, keep in mind the following information before the fall semester begins.